scshitole/consul_testing/README.md

 git commit -m "Added new Consul service" git push
 ```
 Once completed, the new, example service should be registered an visible in the Consul dashboard.
-Additionally, you can view the workflow steps in the "Actions" section of your Github repo.
+Additionally, you can view the workflow steps in the **Actions** section of your Github repo.

 - De-register a service in Consul
 ```